wnfaulkner/2023-11-15-p3-fitforecast/README.md

 ###### Functionality
 - [ ] Include ability to log-in via oAuth
 - [ ] Include ability for user to upload a photo and bio on their profile page
+- [ ] Include a "leaderboard" of all users ranked in descending order by total activity
+- [ ] Include functionality that allows all users to see the same dashboard to encourage "friendly competition"
 - [ ] Include ability for user to view previous activity by week / month / activity type
 - [ ] Include ability for user to delete their profile
 - [ ] Include suggestion functionality that takes into account the time of day